 Note 1: The E-UTRA-NR dual connectivity capable UE configured with PSCell shall fulfil the requirements defined in only one of Section 9.1.3.2 and Section 8.1.2.1.1b.1 of [15].

-NOTE 2: Void

 Editor’s note: FFS when the E-UTRA PCell and PSCell configure the same NR carrier frequency layer to be monitored, whether this layer shall be counted only once under the condition that the UE is configured with differences in SMTC configurations or different useServingCellTimingForSync indications.

 9.1.3.2a SA: Maximum allowed layers for multiple monitoring

-If a UE is configured with at least a PCell, the UE shall be capable of monitoring at least:
+If a UE is configured with SA NR operation mode, the UE shall be capable of monitoring at least:

 - Depending on UE capability, 7 NR inter-frequency carriers configured by PCell, and